 We establish reserves for unpaid losses and loss expenses, which are estimates of future payments on reported and unreported claims for losses and related expenses, with respect to insured events that have occurred.
 These reserves are recorded in Unpaid losses and loss expenses in the Consolidated balance sheets.
 The process of establishing loss and loss expense reserves for P&C claims can be complex and is subject to considerable uncertainty as it requires the use of informed estimates and judgments based on circumstances known at the date the loss is recognized.
 These estimates and judgments are based on numerous factors and may be revised as additional experience and other data become available and are reviewed, as new or improved methodologies are developed, or as laws change.
 Internal actuaries regularly analyze the levels of loss and loss expense reserves, taking into consideration factors that may impact the ultimate settlement value of the unpaid losses and loss expenses.
-These analyses could result in future changes in the estimates of loss and loss expense reserves or reinsurance recoverables and any such changes would be reflected in our results of operations in the period in which the estimates are changed.
-Losses and loss expenses are charged to income as incurred.
-The reserve for unpaid losses and loss expenses represents the estimated ultimate losses and loss expenses less paid losses and loss expenses, and comprises case reserves and incurred but not reported (IBNR) reserves.
+These analyses could result in future changes in the estimates of loss and loss expenses are changed to income as incurred.
+The reserve for unpaid losses and loss expenses represents the estimate losses and loss expenses less paid losses and loss expenses, and comprises case reserves and incurred but not reported (IBNR) reserves.
 With the exception of certain structured settlements, for which the timing and amount of future claim payments are reliably determinable, and certain reserves for unsettled claims, our loss reserves are not discounted for the time value of money.
-The net undiscounted reserves related to structured settlements and certain reserves for unsettled claims are immaterial.
+The net undiscounted reserves related to settlements and certain reserves for unpaid losses and loss expenses are immaterial.